Starting a Student Club or Organization

 - May promote events and club meetings on campus in accordance with the Posting and Advertising Policy;

 - May take part in the Student Leadership program’s training, formation, events, fairs, and awards programs; and

 - May request approval for imprinted merchandise following the university’s Imprinted Merchandise policy.

 How to Start a Club or Organization

-- A group desiring recognition will request an Application for Official Recognition for Clubs and Organizations from the Director of Student Activities.
+- A group desiring recognition will request an Application for Official Recognition for Clubs and Organizations from Student Engagement.
 The application requires you to do the following:

 - Determine the classification of your group: club, student organization, or campus organization.

 - Construct a constitution and by-laws for your group;